brianperera/swivel.challenge/README.md

 # Instructions to run the app
 1. Download the zip file from the following location
-2. Unzip and run "Swivel.Search.ConsoleApp.exe"
+2. Unzip the "Published.zip" and run "Swivel.Challenge.exe"